Home > Hidden Collections > Events > 2022 Digitizing Hidden Collections Symposium > Call for Proposals

 Following the Symposium, presenters will be invited to submit papers to be published in a conference proceedings.
 Detailed guidelines for papers will be posted in advance of proposal decisions.

 Current or former members of Digitizing Hidden Collections project teams are encouraged to seek collaborators from among the more than 100 other projects funded by the program!
 Our 2022 CLIR Events Unofficial Program Sessions and Connections spreadsheet may assist you in connecting with other prospective presenters.

 Note that the Program Committee and CLIR Staff do not monitor the document and it is not part of the official submission process.

 Proposals of up to 250 words each (up to 500 words for panels) should be submitted using our online system.
 Proposals must include:

 Submissions Deadline: Monday, May 9, at 11:59pm Eastern Time.

 Members of the Symposium Planning Committee will review proposals and contribute to shaping the program.

 Presenters will be notified in June and will receive a discount on registration.
-Symposium attendance will be open to anyone with an interest in digitizing special collections and archives, accessible digital collections, describing digital collections, and engaging people with digitized collections.
-Presenters, students, and current and former contributors to Digitizing Hidden Collections-funded projects will have opportunities to apply for up to 60 travel scholarships; these will be made available to those who apply and demonstrate the need for external support to attend.
-The Digitizing Hidden Special Collections and Archives program and the 2020 Digitizing Hidden Special Collections and Archives Symposium are made possible through the generous support of The Andrew W. Mellon Foundation.
-Sign up for the CLIR grants mailing list to receive updates on the event throughout 2020.
+Symposium attendance will be open to anyone with an interest in the above topics.
+Presenters, students, and current and former contributors to Digitizing Hidden Collections funded projects will have opportunities to apply for up to 60 travel fellowships.
+Further details about these opportunities will be provided this summer.